• Skip to main content

 Rotations

 The fellowship is based at Hamilton Health Sciences - HHS (McMaster University Medical Centre and Hamilton General Hospital).
 The fellow works with the rhinology/skull-base attending staff in the clinic and operating room.
-There are no set rotations, however the fellow assignments are arranged for participation in more complex revision sinus and skull base cases and rhinology focused clinics as well as combined skull bases/pituitary clinics.
+There are no set rotations, however the fellow assignments are arranged for participation in more complex revision sinus and skull base cases and rhinology focused clinics as well as combined skull bases/pituitary clinics or respiratory/sinus clinics.
 The fellow will also be expected to take part in on call duties as well as help in the provision of routine and more urgent care for inpatients and emergency department patients.
 These clinical opportunities may be modified to allow fulfillment of clinical, research and educational interests.

 Weekly Schedule